nokyotsu/parrots/en/1_ayeaye.md

-{% from "audio_describe.jnj" import describe, laughter -%}
+{% from "action_description.jnj" import describe, laughter -%}

 ### The Aye-aye ###